antoniafeistel/BigData/README.md

 Szenario 1   |      27,104.07 |         27,148.09
 Szenario 2   |      43,796.14 |         43,906.74

 It can be recognized that the consumer process more records with more assigend ressources.
-The consumer client with 4 Cores and in total 4GB Memory is almost 2x times faster than the consumer client with just 1 Core and 1 GB Memory.
+The consumer client with 4 Cores and in total 4GB Memory is almost 1.6 x times faster than the consumer client with just 1 Core and 1 GB Memory.

 ### Producer Analysis